 Substitutions & Variations

-- This dry rub mixture can be used on any cut of chicken including chicken thighs, chicken breast, and whole legs.
+- This dry rub mixture can be used on any cut of chicken, including crispy air fryer chicken thighs, chicken breast, and whole legs.

 - If you're looking for alternative rubs and marinades some of my tastiest chicken recipes include Easy Jamaican Style Curry Chicken, Sticky Sauce Chicken Thighs, and Dry Rub Wings.